MAGIK: Mapping to Analogous Goals via Imagination-enabled Knowledge Transfer: Methodology

 Formally, let \( \pi_{\theta}(a|s) \) be the policy learned in the source task.
 The analogous policy in the target task is obtained by a VAE parameterized by \( \psi \), which maps the target observation \( \tilde{s} \) to its source-aligned counterpart.
 This allows the agent to execute the policy as \( \pi_{\theta}(a|\psi(\tilde{s})) \).

 Since the VAE operates in a semi-supervised manner, we assume that a small portion of the dataset is labeled by a human.
+We demonstrated, the labeled samples are randomly selected from the dataset.
+However, to further reduce the burden of human annotation, an active sampling strategy could be employed, where only the most informative or uncertain samples as determined by the classification head are queried for human labels.
+This would ensure that human supervision is concentrated on the most ambiguous cases, thereby improving label efficiency and scalability of the approach.
 These labeled samples play a crucial role in guiding the VAE to structure its latent space meaningfully.
 Labels correspond to different \textit{transferable elements} that define the task (e.g., apple vs. orange).
 Additional details on the labeling are provided in Section~\ref{sec:exp_setup}.